-NC has a large animal-based agricultural sector, but there are few veterinarians trained in disaster response affecting livestock.
+North Carolina has a large animal-based agricultural sector, but there are few veterinarians trained in disaster response affecting livestock.
 The mission of the NCVRC is to

 train and prepare professionals in the animal care community to respond to disaster events (all hazard) that affect both production and companion animals.
 The response